Halloween in Ireland

 Samhain was the most important festival of the year for the ancient Irish Celts.

-The Celts celebrated Samhain on 31 October, which marked the end of summer and the beginning of winter.
+The Celts celebrated Samhain on what is now our 31 October, to mark the end of summer and the beginning of winter.

 The Celtic new year was a time to honour ancestors and celebrate the harvest with feasting and music.